jmazzola/CTFs/Internetwache CTF 2016/README.md

-# Interwache CTF 2016 Writeups by [justchocolate/chocolate]
+# Internetwache CTF 2016 Writeups by [justchocolate/chocolate]

 # List of finished writeups
 ---